Derivatives of tan & sec — Graphical and Algebraic

 September 25, 2025

-The tangent and secant functions show up whenever you deal with slopes and stretching:
+The tangent and secant functions arise in contexts involving slopes and angular dependence:

-• Navigation: GPS systems use tangent functions to convert between angles and distances on a map — their derivatives help correct course in real time
+• Navigation: GPS systems use tangent functions to convert between angles and distances — their derivatives enable real-time course corrections.

-• Architecture: the slope of a roof is a tangent ratio — the derivative tells you how sensitive the slope is to changes in angle
+• Architecture: the slope of a roof is a tangent ratio — the derivative quantifies the sensitivity of the slope to changes in angle.

-• Optics: lenses bend light at angles described by tangent — understanding how fast that angle changes is key to designing cameras and telescopes
+• Optics: lenses bend light at angles described by tangent — understanding how rapidly that angle changes is essential to camera and telescope design.

-• Roller coasters: at steep sections, the track angle is large and tangent grows fast — its derivative (sec^2) tells engineers how rapidly the slope is increasing
+• Mechanical engineering: at steep track sections, the tangent grows rapidly — its derivative (\(\sec^2\)) quantifies how fast the slope is increasing.

-Once you know the derivatives of sin and cos, the derivatives of tan and sec follow — and today we’ll prove them three different ways!
+Given the derivatives of sine and cosine, the derivatives of tangent and secant follow — and we establish them by three distinct methods.

 Topics Covered